 The fun momentarily wore off when the pandemic’s shutdown coincided with his first month’s financial report.
 He was shy of his break-even point.
 It was as scary as a heart attack.
 The next month offered a slight increase, but still wouldn’t meet his projections.
 Then, the “April Showers” that bring “May Flowers” happened.
 His sales skyrocketed, at a rate of nearly four times his previous total in just 30 days!

 How?
 Why?
 As it turns out, the demand for signage was through the roof.
 And you probably see evidence of this in every retail or consumer-based outlet in the country.
 Social Distancing!
 Masks Must Be Worn to Enter, Stay 6 Feet Apart at All Times, Line Forms Here…I could go on, but you get the picture:

 FranNet’s quality vetting process finds, targets, and recommends franchises in categories that are recession-resistant and, in what we now call, essential.
 We achieve this by doing our due diligence.
 Research can show how different industries, as a whole, performed during the Great Recession, previous recessions, or immediately after past national tragedies or disasters.
 Historical results do not guarantee future results, but the data can provide valuable insights.

-Some of these industries may seem dull and boring like budget haircuts, pet care, tree trimming, or any number of different types of cleaning services.
-Many of these industries provide an essential service.
-As the chart shows, almost 80% of FranNet clients open a business in the service industry.
-While these industries may lack panache or elan, they are also not as scary as a heart attack when the economy sours.
+As the chart above shows, almost 80% of FranNet clients open a business in the service industry.
+While these industries may lack panache or elan, they are also not as scary as a heart attack when, and if, the economy sours.

-The client explains that “When crisis hits there is always opportunity.”
+Looking back, my client explains that, “When a crisis hits, there’s always opportunity.”
 Do your research, make a plan, keep your head on straight.
-When turmoil and disruptions scare others away, you will be the one ready to take advantage of the opportunity that comes from chaos.
+When turmoil and disruptions make things as scary as a heart attack, you can then be the one ready to take advantage.